• Skip to primary navigation

 • In the Freezer: You can freeze the Royal Cake once it’s assembled but before adding the mirror glaze.
 Wrap it securely in plastic wrap, followed by a layer of aluminum foil for extra protection.
 It will keep well in the freezer for up to 1 month.

-• Hazelnut-Caramel Royal: Replace the classic praline with salted caramel crunch for an extra indulgent twist.
+• Hazelnut Caramel Royal - Swap the praline crunch for salted caramel crunch for a richer, indulgent twist.

-• Berry Royal: Add a thin layer of raspberry or mixed berry compote between the mousse and the crunch for a tangy touch.
+• Berry Chocolate Royal - Add a thin layer of raspberry or mixed berry compote for a fresh, tangy contrast.

-• Speculoos Crunch Royal: Replace the wafer cookies with crushed speculoos cookies for a spiced and crispy layer.
+• Speculoos Crunch Royal - Replace the wafer cookies with crushed speculoos cookies for a spiced, crispy layer.

 sliced royal chocolate cake on a plate